j0eyv/ConditionalAccessBaseline/README.md

 | -------- | -------- | -------- |
 | ALLOWED COUNTRIES | Countries (IP) | CA001-Global-AttackSurfaceReduction-AnyApp-AnyPlatform-BLOCK-CountryWhitelist |

+## Considerations
+1. You might want to remove the "CA - BreakGlassAccounts - Exclude" group from Admin MFA policies (CA101, CA102) if they use MFA and/or only exclude 1 single BreakGlass account.

+2. You might want to lower the risk state in CA201 and/or separate User-Risk and Sign-in Risk in 2 single policies.

 ## Importing the baseline